 - In a small bowl, whisk together the egg, milk, and melted butter until completely mixed.

-- Pour the wet ingredients into the dry and stir until almost completely combined.
+- Pour the wet ingredients into the dry ingredients and stir until almost completely combined.

 - Fold the chopped cherries into the batter and mix until everything is combined.

-- Divide the batter among 12 muffin cups, filling each about 3/4 full.
+- Divide batter among 12 muffin cups, filling each about 3/4 full.

-- Bake in the preheated oven for 15 to 20 minutes, or until an inserted tester comes out clean.
+- Bake in the preheated oven for 15 to 20 minutes, the edges will be golden brown and an inserted tester will come out clean.

-- Remove from pan to cool completely on wire racks.
+- Remove from pan to cool completely on wire rack.